daradona10/milestone-project1/README.md

     * As a gym goer, I want to be able to contact the gym by various means whether through their website or by phone.

-    * As a daily user of being on the internet for website that are of interest to me, it's important that the gym website is kep up to date also through their social media links.
+    * As a daily user of being on the internet for website that are of interest to me, it's important that the gym website is kept up to date also through their social media links.

     * As a user of the website, I want the site to function on any device.